-- 13.1 ESNEFT recognizes the importance of diversity, addressing digital inclusion, and tackling inequalities in healthcare.
-This DDaT strategy supports the SNEE ICS and ESNEFT strategic approach to diversity, inclusion and reducing health inequalities as set out in: - Our Equality, Diversity and Inclusion Strategy - Our Addressing Health Inequalities Strategy - Our Workforce Strategy - The ICS DDaT Strategy - 13.2 In alignment with our Workforce Strategy, we will build diverse teams.
-We will look to improve the diversity of our staff, recognising the impact this has on transformation, use of data, information and solutions design. - 13.3 Data is crucial to enabling effective targeting and decision-making in reducing health inequality.
-Our Data Strategy and improved Data Governance will help ensure we make informed, equitable and high-guality decisions.
+East Suffolk and North Essex NHS Foundation Trust recognises the importance of diversity, addressing digital inclusion and tackling inequalities in healthcare.
+This Digital, Data and Technology Strategy supports the Suffolk and North East Essex Integrated Care System and East Suffolk and North Essex NHS Foundation Trust strategic approach to diversity, inclusion and reducing health inequalities as set out in:

+- Our Equality, Diversity and Inclusion Strategy. - Our Addressing Health Inequalities Strategy. - Our Workforce Strategy. - The integrated care system's Digital, Data and Technology Strategy.

+In alignment with our Workforce Strategy, we will build diverse teams.
+We will look to improve the diversity of our staff, recognising the impact this has on transformation, use of data, information and solutions design.

+Data is crucial to enabling effective targeting and decision-making in reducing health inequality.
+Our Data Strategy and improved data governance will help ensure we make informed, equitable and high-quality decisions.

-- 13.4 We recognise the risk of bias in design processes and when working with data and will take action to mitigate these risks.
-We will consider risk of bias in our Project Governance and Data Quality processes to mitigate those risks and seek to ensure inclusive use of data. - 13.5 To maximise digital access to our services we will ensure we design for inclusion.
-This includes adhering to the principles and approach in the NHS Digital Service Manual, as well as web accessibility guidelines. - 13.6 We must make sure that we do not exclude any of our citizens from receiving best possible care simply because they do not either have the right skills or resources to engage in services through digital means.
-Therefore, we will always consider the needs of those that are considered to be digitally excluded with alternative ways to receive care, whilst considering how we can more effectively support inclusion. - 13.7 We will make most of the opportunities that working in partnership with voluntary sector organisations provides us with, to support citizens to engage with our digital programmes through support programmes where this is practical and welcome. - 13.8 Critical to delivering an inclusive approach is that we focus on Digital First, not Digital Only service provision.
-The twelve principles developed at ICS level in collaboration with local partners help ensure we get this right.
+We recognise the risk of bias in design processes and when working with data and will take action to mitigate these risks.
+We will consider risk of bias in our project governance and data quality processes to mitigate those risks and seek to ensure inclusive use of data.

+To maximise digital access to our services we will ensure we design for inclusion.
+This includes adhering to the principles and approach in the NHS Digital Service Manual, as well as web accessibility guidelines.

+We must make sure that we do not exclude any of our citizens from receiving best possible care simply because they do not either have the right skills or resources to engage in services through digital means.
+Therefore, we will always consider the needs of those that are considered to be digitally excluded with alternative ways to receive care, whilst considering how we can more effectively support inclusion.

+We will make most of the opportunities that working in partnership with voluntary sector organisations provides us with, to support people to engage with our digital programmes through support programmes where this is practical and welcome.

+Critical to delivering an inclusive approach is that we focus on Digital First, not Digital Only service provision.
+The 12 principles developed at integrated care system level in collaboration with local partners will help ensure we get this right.
 We will include these in our transformation planning and project delivery as we build and evolve our services.